land due diligence

 9. Road Access

-Believe it or not, there are thousands of properties all over the country that have no road access.
-Other privately owned properties surround them.
-Since there is no way to access the property without trespassing over someone else's land, the property is legally inaccessible.
-These properties might as well be on another planet because nobody can legally get to them!
+They are surrounded by other, privately owned properties, and since there is no way to access these property without trespassing over someone else's land, these landlocked parcels are legally inaccessible.
+They might as well be on another planet, because nobody can legally get to them!

 road access land

-Landlocked properties aren't always a deal-breaker (sometimes they can be a great opportunity if you're able to resolve the easement issue), but you'll want to be aware of the problem ahead of time so you can adjust your offer WAY lower to account for the limited usability (or walk away from the deal altogether).
+Either way, if your property is landlocked, you'll want to know this early on so you can adjust your offer WAY down to account for the limited usability (or walk away from the deal altogether).

 10. Physical Access

-Some properties may not have road access but physical access through a common area or government-owned land.
 Even without the convenience of a road, accessing your land without trespassing over someone else's property will offer an important benefit.

 trail woods physical access